-SIOUX CITY, Iowa — The owner of the Argosy Sioux City riverboat casino says Iowa gaming regulators violated rules and ignored improprieties when it awarded another company a license to build a land-based casino.
+SIOUX CITY, Iowa — The owner of the Argosy Sioux City riverboat casino has asked an Iowa judge to block a rival land-based casino project from moving forward.

 Penn claims the commission violated state law and Argosy's rights to due process.
-It also said the commission ignored deficiencies and improprieties in Sioux City Entertainment's application to build a Hard Rock-branded casino.
+It also says the commission ignored deficiencies and improprieties in Sioux City Entertainment's application to build a Hard Rock-branded casino.

-Penn said the commission selected a proposal that burdens local and state taxpayers.
-They said Sioux City Entertainment's application includes a request for $22 million in tax-increment financing from the city, while Penn is fully funded.
+Penn has said the commission selected a proposal that burdens local and state taxpayers.
+Sioux City Entertainment's application includes a request for $22 million in tax-increment financing from the city, while Penn is fully funded, Penn has said.

-The commission selected the Hard Rock casino in a 3-2 vote on April 18.
+The commission selected the Hard Rock casino in a 3-2 vote.
 Penn submitted proposals for a Hollywood-themed casino either downtown or at a rural site.
 Ho-Chunk Inc. put in a bid to build the proposed Warrior Casino & Hotel.